eWillyo/SimpleWeatherStation/README.md

   # Software requirements
   Directly from Arduino IDE you can install these libraries: ArduinoJson, Adafruit_BME280 and TFT_eSPI.
 You will also need "upng" library [https://github.com/elanthis/upng].
 Just simply put it to your project folder.

   Then, open Arduino IDE, choose File->Preferences menu and copy Sketchbook location to your file explorer.
 In it open "libraries" folder and find "TFT_eSPI" folder.
-In it edit "User_Setup.h" file as follows:
+Edit "User_Setup.h" file as follows:

           // Only define one driver, the other ones must be commented out
           #define ILI9341_DRIVER